This article was written by Maxime-Samuel Nie-Rouquette from Tempo.

 The real-time tracker is an accessible way to get into the habit of time-tracking.

-In fact, the real-time tracker works in a similar fashion to a media player: the play button starts the timer, there is a pause button, and there is a stop button that, when pressed, will make the worklog menu appear with the time already filled in.
+The real-time tracker works similarly to a media player: the play button starts the timer, there is a pause button, and there is a stop button that, when pressed, will make the worklog menu appear with the time already filled in.

 Note that the minimum unit of time a tracker will log in the worklog menu is minutes.
 When an edit is necessary, the user can easily modify their time directly in the worklog window.